 While not all of the people or businesses that fall within your listed categories will be qualified prospects, it is still a starting point for:

 - Defining the size of your market or,

 - Defining the population of your target market audience.

 2. Rank these customer types in order of priority for your business.

 - Those that offer the greatest growth in the next 3-5 years

 - Those that show the lowest churn rate

 Whichever method you choose to rank your customer types today, remember that it will likely change over the next few years, especially if you are in a competitive industry that continues to evolve.

-Step 3: What Are Your Marketing Strategies and Related Activities?
+Step 3: Identify Your Marketing and Sales Activities and Processes